HypeCheck

 MODERATE

-Cell-level claims are theoretical; no human hair trial data
+Cell-level claims; no human hair trial data for NAD+

 Based on: NAD+, Taurine, X3-Bioactive Blend

-"NAD+ supplementation a promising therapy for improving hair follicle health" Stretch
+"NAD+ supplementation promising for hair follicle health" Stretch

-Cited reference is aging review, not a hair growth trial
+Cited study is a review of preclinical data, not a hair trial

 Based on: NAD+

-"Pumpkinseed Extract blocks damaging oxidative stress and reduces inflammation" Partial
+"Pumpkinseed extract blocks oxidative stress, reduces inflammation" Stretch

 Based on: Pumpkinseed Extract